jnsahaj/rate-limiter-lab/README.md

 # rate-limiter

-Simple load balancer made using Express and Redis
+Simple rate-limiter made using Express and Redis

 To run locally at localhost:3000 <br/>
 `docker compose up`